Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Acknowledgements

-The authors are grateful for funding from NIMH (U01MH116928) and from the Fuss Family Research Fund and the Chet and Will Griswold Suicide Prevention Fund.
-The authors are grateful to Wellesley College for supporting YL in the summer of 2025.
+The authors are grateful for funding from NIMH (U01MH116928), the Fuss Family Research Fund, the Chet and Will Griswold Suicide Prevention Fund, and a gift from an anonymous donor.
+The authors are also grateful to Wellesley College for supporting YL in the summer of 2025.